How to choose the right virtual debit card for your business

 Airwallex helps you bring your business into the virtual world

-Airwallex Borderless Cards are designed to make your business payments easy.
+Airwallex Multi-Currency Cards are designed to make your business payments easy.

 You get full control over your cards, too.
 Set them for single-use, so once any transaction is made the card is rendered void, or give them an expiry date that suits your needs.
 You can set budget limits, so you and your teams know exactly how much you’re spending on each card.